-The Badshot Formation on the Standfast Wigwam Property contains significant zinc-lead-silver mineralization consisting of sphalerite and galena hosted in carbonates.
+The Badshot Formation on the Standfast Wigwam Property contains significant zinc-lead-silver mineralization consisting primarily of sphalerite and galena hosted in Badshot carbonate rocks.
+The property also hosts potential Flagstone and Marble quarry situations.

 RECOMMENDATIONS:

 The property should be geologically mapped and thoroughly rock sampled.
 Emphasis should be focused on detailed structural analysis and interpretation of the complex fold structures that host the larger sections of mineralisation.